 [Regulation 10 amended in Gazette 14 Sep 1973 p.
 3479; 22 Dec 1978 p.
 4838; 2 May 1995 p.
 1655.]

-11. Branding of pigs registered with Australian Pig Society
+11. Pigs registered with Australian Pig Society, branding

 The owner of a pig that is registered with the Australian Pig Society and that has the registered stud prefix marked on its ear is not required to otherwise brand the pig unless the pig is forwarded to a sale other than a stud pig sale or is forwarded direct to an abattoirs for slaughter.

 11A.
-Prescribed details of identification to appear on waybills
+Details of identification of calves prescribed for waybills (Act s.
+30(2))

 For the purposes of section 30(2) of the Act, the prescribed details of identification that are to appear on an appropriate waybill are —